jhewlett/alternative/README.md

 # Alternative

-Inspired by the `Alternative` type class from Haskell/Category theory

 Finds the first `Some` in a set of `Option<'a>`, or `None` if they're all `None`.

+Inspired by the `Alternative` type class from Haskell/Category theory.

 ## Usage
 ```fsharp